mageshkrishna/ReactNativePushNotification/README.md

   >Type command : `npx expo start` to check whether the token is printed in the terminal and also copy it

-# Install the neccessary packages for Node server
+# Step 4 : Install the neccessary packages for Node server

  >Type command:`npm init`

  >Type command:`npm install body-parser express node-fetch`

-# create an index file and add this code.
+# Step 5 : create an index file and add this code.

 ```const express = require('express');
 const bodyParser = require('body-parser');